EbramTawfik/Notes/Computer Networks/Exam1Review/Lesson_3_Practice_Questions.md

 ## Group 1: 4 Questions
 ### Question 1
 In this lecture, we discuss intradomain routing, where all the nodes and subnets are owned and managed by the same organization.
-In contrast, interdomain routing is about routing between different organizations, such as between two ISPs.
-As we learned, link-state and distance vector routing algorithms, which we use to solve the shortest-path edge expenses in their diagrams, what are we setting the least-cost path between two nodes?
+(In contrast, interdomain routing is about routing between different organizations – such as between two ISPs.)
+Before we begin talking about intradomain routing algorithms, what could the weights on the graph edges represent in these diagrams, when we are seeking the least-cost path between two nodes?

 - [ ] Length of the cable
-- [ ] The effort to create the link
+- [ ] Time delay to traverse the link
-- [ ] Monetary value
+- [ ] Monetary cost
-- [ ] Routing knowledge
+- [ ] Business relationships
 - [ ] Link capacity
 - [ ] Current load on the link

-**Answer:** Current load on the link
+**Answer:** Length of the cable, Time delay to traverse the link, Monetary cost, Link capacity, Current load on the link

-**Explanation:** A special node adjusts the current load on the link – this means that the weight can be set as a factor and change drastically at a higher cost.
+**Explanation:** The weights on the graph edges can represent various metrics such as the physical length of the cable, the time delay to traverse a link, monetary costs for using the link, link capacity (bandwidth), or the current load on the link.
+These factors help determine the least-cost path between two nodes.
+Business relationships, while potentially influencing routing decisions in real-world networks, are not typically represented as graph edge weights in intradomain routing algorithms.

+---

 ### Question 2
 A packet is ___________ when it is moved from a router’s input link to the appropriate output link.